PART ONE - PART TWO - PART THREE - PART FOUR

 The bulk of the survey attempted to gauge reactions to a variety of proposed packages for the cartoons on DVD, including examples of potential packaging and cover artwork.
 For each proposal that was shown, the survey boasted, "This is the first time Looney Tunes have been available on DVD and special bonus material will also be included."

 One speculative title was the single-disc Looney Tunes Hit Reality, which would have been priced at $19.95.
 The survey claimed it would "contain 20 hilarious all new Looney Tunes cartoons featuring your favorite characters starring in spoofs of reality TV shows such as Survivor, Iron Chef, Fear Factor [comma needed] and more."
-As intriguing as the idea of "all-new Looney Tunes cartoons" might have been for some consumers, the real reality was that the cartoons were merely just the Flash-animated video segments that had been featured on the Looney Tunes web site at the time.
+As intriguing as the idea of "all-new Looney Tunes cartoons" might have been for some consumers, the reality was that the cartoons were merely just the Flash-animated video segments that had been featured on the Looney Tunes web site at the time.

 Another single-disc DVD to possibly be sold for $19.95 was The Bugs Bunny Carrot Collection, no doubt a retitled version of the unreleased Bugs Bunny's Golden Carrot Collection that Billboard had announced back in August.
 Whatever it was going to be called, the DVD would "contain 14 very cool and entertaining classic cartoons featuring everyone's favorite - Bugs Bunny - to be enjoyed by your whole family."

 In addition to the two single-disc DVDs, the survey also brought up two much more attractive-sounding multi-disc sets.
-A two-disc Looney Tunes Premiere Collection would be made available for $26.95 and would "contain 28 classic Looney Tunes cartoons, including the episodes that introduced each character.
+A two-disc Looney Tunes Premiere Collection would be made available for $26.95 and "contain 28 classic Looney Tunes cartoons, including the episodes that introduced each character.
 These cartoons have been restored and remastered to their original quality."
 The inclusion of the characters' introductory cartoons and the overall "premiere" theming made the collection sound very much like the "Firsts" side on the first Golden Age of Looney Tunes laserdisc set, only this time with the entire Warner Bros. cartoon library to pull from.

 But of all the proposed titles, clearly the most interesting was the four-disc Looney Tunes Golden Collection to be priced at $69.95.
 Though the intended retail price made some survey participants pause, the set would nevertheless "contain 60 of the best classic Looney Tunes cartoons.
 These cartoons include the best of favorite characters like Bugs Bunny and Daffy Duck, and the episodes that introduced each character."
 Like with the hypothetical Premiere Collection, the cartoons on this set would also be "restored and remastered to their original quality."
 Strangely, such a claim wasn't made for The Bugs Bunny Carrot Collection.